Help with Sight Loss

 - Support agencies locally and nationally

-The eye clinic liaison officers at The James Cook University Hospital are employed by Action for Blind People and support anyone who is experiencing a problem due to their sight loss – not just registered patients.
+The ECLO at The James Cook University Hospital and Friarage Hospital is employed by Royal National Institute of Blind people (RNIB) and supports anyone who is experiencing a problem due to an eye condition – not just registered patients.

 Our eye clinic liaison officer is: Angela Bedingfield: